trigram-mrp/fractureiser/docs/timeline.md

 The timeline is from bottom-to-top.
 Topmost events are the most recent.

 ---
+*2023-06-08 05:11 UTC*

+Prospector announces the following:

+> An update from Modrinth, all files uploaded in the last 10 months
+> (about half of our files) have been scanned and not one infected
+> file has been found.

+---
 *2023-06-08 01:12 UTC*

 Things have mostly settled down again, virus scanners have begun detecting the stage 1+